Providing loving care to young children helps them to be mentally healthy.

 Connections are formed when the same neurons communicate over and over again.
 When neurons connect together, they form a neural network.
 Networks that are used a lot get strong.
 Networks that aren’t used much fade away.

-Your child’s neural networks are formed and strengthened by the experiences he has.
-The more he does something, the stronger the neural network will become.
-For example, if your child and his father laugh together often, your child’s brain will become ‘wired’ to respond to laughter as a positive thing.
+Your child’s neural networks are formed and strengthened by the experiences they have.
+The more they do something, the stronger the neural network will become.
+For example, if your child and their father laugh together often, your child’s brain will become ‘wired’ to respond to laughter as a positive thing.
 Positive experiences help the brain to grow and develop in positive ways.

-One of the most important experiences that your young child will have is the love and care that he receives from you.
+One of the most important experiences that your young child will have is the love and care that they receive from you.
 Be sure to provide warm and consistent care.
-Provide stimulating, repeated experiences to help build your child’s neural networks, such as listening to your heart beat, rocking, and routines.
+Provide stimulating, repeated experiences to help build your child’s neural networks, such as listening to your heartbeat, rocking, and routines.

 The Brain is Under Construction

 The image below shows how the functions of the brain develop.
-The areas of your child’s brain that help her survive work earlier than the areas that help her solve problems.
-In fact, the development of the highest area isn’t complete until she is around 25 years old.
+The areas of your child’s brain that help them survive work earlier than the areas that help them solve problems.
+In fact, the development of the highest area isn’t complete until they are around 25 years old.

 Helping Your Child’s Brain Develop (All Levels)

-- Love your child no matter what he does or says (unconditional love).
+- Love your child no matter what they do or say (unconditional love).